yiochen/myHugoBlog/content/post/angular-d3-barchart.md

     transition: height 1s ease, width 1s ease;
 }
 ```
 To make it work cross platform, we need to use [D3-transition](https://github.com/d3/d3-transition).
 I will leave it to another post coming up.
+That's it for this post.
+There is still a lot to improve.
+But this is just a proof of concept.
+It shows that it's possible to separate the responsibilities when using Angular 2 and D3.
+I will write more about this in the future.

 If you want to see the complete code.
 You can view this [github repo](https://github.com/yiochen/BarChart)